Andfeesq/BIG-DATA-SEMINARY.github.io/README.md

 ## BIG DATA SEMINARY 👋
-## Construido con 🛠️ GOOGLE COLAB
+## Built with 🛠️ GOOGLE COLAB

+----> 🟡🔵🔴COLOMBIAN.
-- 🔭 I’m currently working on Biomedical and Osteosynthesis
+---> 🔧 I am currently working in Biomedical Maintenance in Orthopedics.
-- 🌱 I’m currently learning programming
+---> 🌱 I am currently learning programming.
-- 👯 I’m looking to collaborate on Big Data's Project ECCI University
+---> 💻 I am looking to collaborate in the Big Data seminar project at ECCI University.

--->
+---> 🚲 Within my Hobbits riding a bike, listening to music.
+---> 🗺️ I like to travel and meet